codeveloperhs/codeveloperhs/README.md

 - 🔭 I’m currently working on programming and data science
 - 🌱 I’m currently learning Machine & Deep Learning
-- 🤔 I’m looking for help with anvanced level information of technology
 - 💬 Ask me about anything
 - 📫 How to reach me :